Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Experimental Setup

 \section{Experimental Setup}

-We design our experiments to address key research questions concerning how VLMs leverage contextual information for object naming, an essential component of Referring Expression Generation.
-In particular, we evaluate the extent to which these models rely on scene context when faced with varying degrees of semantic congruence between an object and its background; and on how robustly they perform REG under different levels and configurations of visual noise.
-With respect to the second of these questions, we address the findings of \citet{junker-zarriess-2024-resilience-scene} more systematically, using a carefully designed dataset and testing a range of state-of-the-art pretrained VLMs.

-To achieve this, each model is provided with an image and a specified target region, and is prompted to describe the object within that area using a structured text prompt.
+We design our experiments to address how VLMs leverage contextual information for object naming, an essential component of Referring Expression Generation.
+(1) First, we evaluate to what extent VLMs rely on scene context under conditions of varying degrees of semantic congruence between an object and its background; and on how robustly they perform REG under different levels and configurations of visual noise.
+These experiments are conducted on a variety of SOTA VLMs on the COOCo dataset.
+Each model is provided with an image and a specified target region, and is prompted to name the object within that area using a structured text prompt.
+Anticipating the outcomes of this analysis (see \S~\ref{results}), we identify a number of trends across models, showing that they are sensitive to scene semantics when referring to targets and that scene context supports REG when target objects are obscured by noise \cite[cf.][]{junker-zarriess-2024-resilience-scene}.
+(2) Having established these trends across multiple models, we select a single performant model for in-depth analysis of its outputs (\S~\ref{res_out_vs_scene}) and its attention deployment across different experimental settings (\S~\ref{exp_attention}).
+This analysis is performed on our own dataset, COOCo, with replications on the VISIONS dataset \cite{allegretti_visual_2025}.
+This allows us both to generalise findings and control for possible artefacts introduced by inpainting in COOCo.